sara-chronister/syndrome-definition-comparison/README.md

 # Syndrome Definition Comparison

+## Background:

+The purpose of this tool is to allow ESSENCE users to compare the data details (line level) results of either two or three syndrome definitions to gain a better understanding of how the syndromes are similar and different.
+This project produces several important outputs:
+* An html document that can be shared with others and opened using either Chrome or Firefox browsers.
+This document contains no identifiable data, only aggregate results, for security purposes.
+* A csv file for each combination of definitions possible containing a subset of variables important in the manual review process.
+These files do contain identifiable information and should be handled accordingly.

 ## Instructions:

 ### Download and set up files:
 * Download the project files by clicking the green "Code" button and selecting "Download ZIP".
 * Unzip the files to the location that you want the project files to be stored.
-* In the parent folder (same location as the .Rproj file) create a new folder called "Output".
+* In the parent folder (same location as the .Rproj file) create two new folders: "Output (TwoDefs)" and "Output (ThreeDefs)".
 This will be where the program drops the generated CSV files that you can use for further analysis.
+Spelling and capitalization are important, so please ensure it matches the names listed here exactly.

 ### In Excel:
 * Open the "Definition Comparison Table.xlsx" file